 Unless their rights have been terminated, surrendered, or limited, a child's birth or adoptive parents have sole authority to make special education decisions for their child.
 When a child is in foster care and the child's birth parents cannot be located after reasonable efforts, the Committee on Preschool Special Education (CPSE) administrator will determine who the "parent" is.
 The foster parent of a child in foster care may assume the role of parent when the birth parents' rights have been terminated or surrendered, a judge has limited the birth parents' rights to make educational decisions, or the parents are deceased.
 When the child has a foster parent in these circumstances, the foster parent does not need to be assigned as the student's surrogate parent because he or she already meets the definition of "parent" for special education purposes.
 If you are a foster parent and you want to know if you have educational decision-making rights, contact the child's foster care agency caseworker to learn more about the child's legal status and the parent's rights.
-You can also contact the Administration for Children's Services (ACS) Office of Education and Employment Initiatives by phone at 212-453-9918 or by email at education.unit@acs.nyc.gov.
+You can also contact the Administration for Children's Services (ACS) Office of Education Support and Policy Planning by phone at 212-453-9918.